 - Age: Where this is referred to, it refers to a person belonging to a particular age (for example 32 year olds) or range of ages (for example 18 – 30 year olds).

 - Disability: A person has a disability if s/he has a physical or mental impairment which has a substantial and long-term adverse effect on that person’s ability to carry out normal day-to-day activities.
-Under the Act, a person is disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 The Act includes a protection from discrimination arising from disability.
 This states it is discrimination to treat a disabled person unfavourably because of something connected with their disability.
+Discrimination is unfavourable treatment arising as a consequence of a person’s disability.
+The Equality Act places a duty on public bodies to promote equality of opportunity between disabled people and others.
+There is a duty to make reasonable adjustments for disabled people relating to the provisions of services and “encourage persons who share a relevant protected characteristic to participate in public life”.

 - Marriage and civil partnership: In England and Wales marriage is not restricted to a union between a man and a woman and includes a marriage between a same-sex couple.
 Same-sex couples can also have their relationships legally recognised as ‘civil partnerships’.
 Civil partners must not be treated less favourably than married couples (except where permitted by the Act).
 The Act protects employees who are married or in a civil partnership against discrimination.